emlab-solutions/pyemaps/docs/source/visualization.rst

 Dynamic Diffraction Simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is another example of using *pyemaps* builtin display functions
+Below is another example of using *pyEMAPS* builtin display functions
 to render Bloch simulation images for *silicon* with:

 ::